Pilks-pixel/Quiz-App/README.md

 ## Description

-A quiz app that allows single or local multi-player, which makes use of the [OpenTrivia](https://opentdb.com/) API.
+A quiz app that allows single or local multi-player, which makes using the [OpenTrivia](https://opentdb.com/) API.

 The app is built in **React** and makes use of **Redux** for state management and **MongoDB** to store player scores.

 Front end is deployed with Netlify and Backend with Heroku.

-Backend can be found at [Quiz-App-Backend](https://github.com/Pilks-pixel/Quiz-App-Backend)
+Backend can be found at [Quiz-App-Backend](https://github.com/Pilks-pixel/Quiz-App-Backend).

 ## Intillation & Usage